Bachelor of Arts, Bachelor of Science

-Aging studies is an interdisciplinary major and draws on Ithaca College’s unique combination of liberal arts and professional programs to provide students with a liberal arts foundation, a broad-based understanding of individual and social aspects of aging, and professional skills relevant to their career goals.
+This interdisciplinary major draws on Ithaca College’s unique combination of liberal arts and professional programs to provide students with a liberal arts foundation, a broad-based understanding of individual and social aspects of aging, and professional skills relevant to their career goals.

 Students have the option of enrolling in either the B.A. or the B.S. program in aging studies, depending on their educational and career interests.
-The majors prepare students for positions with an aging focus or for graduate education in gerontology or a related discipline.
-The aging studies major has been designated a program of merit by the Association for Gerontology in Higher Education.
+The majors prepare students for positions with an aging focus or for graduate education in gerontology/aging studies or a related discipline.
+The aging studies major has been designated a program of merit by the Academy for Gerontology in Higher Education.

 Facilitating student growth and learning is a priority for gerontology faculty and staff.
-All majors are assigned an adviser to assist with progress toward completing their major requirements and to serve as a resource for exploring interests and career goals.
-It is strongly recommended that aging studies majors meet with their adviser at least twice each semester, once at the beginning of the semester and again during the required advising period before online registration.
+All majors and minors are assigned an adviser to assist with progress toward completing their degree requirements and to serve as a resource for exploring interests and career goals.

 GERO 10100 Introduction to Aging Studies (LA)